-Encourage loved one with pneumonia to cough and sneeze directly into a tissue and dispose of it.
+Encourage loved ones with pneumonia to cough and sneeze directly into a tissue and dispose of it.
 If your family member is bedridden, keep a wastebasket handy for tissues, and empty it often.
 Be careful to avoid touching these dirty tissues.
-If you do need to help pick them up, make sure you wash your hands and disinfect the area.
+If you do need to help pick them up, use gloves, wash your hands, and disinfect the area.

 Do Laundry Frequently

-Separate and wash soft goods often.
-In other words, don't allow a bath towel used by a pneumonia patient to be hung in the bathroom and reused by other family members.
+Frequently separate and wash home goods made of fabric to eliminate germs and bacteria.
+These items could include sheets, blankets, towels, clothes, etc. For example, don't allow a bath towel used by a pneumonia patient to be hung in the bathroom and reused by other family members.
 This will help reduce the spreading of infectious germs while keeping your linens smelling fresh.

 If you aren’t able to handle cleaning up after your loved one, we are here to help.
 Our professional caregivers can assist your loved one in their personal care routine and provide light housekeeping services while they recover.